AXLEproject/axle-healthcare-benchmark/README.md

 # Preparation #

-* Mail axle@portavita.eu for the password and put it in `axle-healthcare-benchmark/cda-generator/password.txt`
+* Mail info@portavita.eu for the 'axle synthetic models' password and put it in `axle-healthcare-benchmark/cda-generator/password.txt`
 * Extract models with `cd axle-healthcare-benchmark/cda-generator ; bash initialize.sh`
 * Configure the CDA generator